ty-sanders/guessinggame/index.md

-Play the Guessing Game
+Play the Guessing Game!

-bash guessinggame.sh
+Download my repo from github with the link below, navigate to the directory and type "bash guessinggame.sh" into your terminal to get started : )

+Game by TS